Willem-Jacobs/city-explorer/README.md

 7.28.2021 11:00pm (v1.0.3) - Error handling was completed for API requests.

 7.31.2021 8:30pm (v1.0.4) - Added feature to pull weather for the selected city from a node backend.

+08.04.2021 10:15pm (v1.0.5) - Lab 8 completion - Added weather searching from API and movie searching from API.
+Using private backend server instead of direct calls from client app.
+Request goes from client to backend then from backend to API servers and returns.

 ## Credit and Collaborations